Colonial Pipeline restarts operations days after major hack

 In the meantime, drivers have been finding gas stations with little or no gas in some Southeast states.

+The attack raised concerns, once again, about the vulnerability of the nation's critical infrastructure.

 “What you’re feeling is not a lack of supply or a supply issue.
 What we have is a transportation issue,” said Jeanette McGee, spokeswoman for the AAA auto club.
-“There is ample supply to fuel the United States for the summer, but what we’re having an issue with is getting it to those gas stations because the pipeline is down.”
+“There is ample supply to fuel the United States for the summer, but what we’re having is an issue with is getting it to those gas stations" because the pipeline is down.

 The pipeline runs from the Gulf Coast to the New York metropolitan region, but states in the Southeast are more reliant on it.
 Other parts of the country have more sources to tap.
 For example, a substantial amount of fuel is delivered to states in the Northeast by massive tankers.